-Loved ones say good-bye to fallen US soldier
+Loved ones say goodbye to fallen US soldier

 - President Donald Trump's response to Johnson's death has sparked controversy

-(CNN)A heartbreaking truth began to dawn for the family of slain Army Sgt.
-La David Johnson as loved ones prepared for a private funeral Saturday for the soldier who was killed along with three comrades in an ISIS ambush in Niger.
+Cooper City, Florida (CNN)Loved ones bid their farewells Saturday at a private funeral for Army Sgt.
+La David Johnson, one of four US soldiers killed in Niger, whose death has been at the center of a public dispute this week between President Donald Trump and a congresswoman.

+Flags flew at half-staff across Florida as Johnson's remains were transported early Saturday afternoon for burial following the closed-door service at Christ the Rock Community Church in Cooper City.

-"Reality just hit me, and it was like, he's really gone, and I'm not going to ever have my brother anymore," Johnson's sister, Terkiya McGriff, told CNN affiliate WSVN Friday.
+"Reality just hit me, and it was like, he's really gone, and I'm not going to ever have my brother anymore," Johnson's sister, Terkiya McGriff, told CNN affiliate WSVN on Friday night.

-A police motorcade escorted Johnson's remains Friday evening to the site of a wake that was open to the public, WSVN reported.
-Draped with an American flag, his casket was carried into Christ the Rock Community Church in Cooper City, Florida, where mourners held a memorial service.

-Florida Gov. Rick Scott ordered flags to be flown at half-staff Saturday in honor of Johnson.
+An estimated 1,000 people attended the service, according to Cooper City spokeswoman Michelle Alvarez, with "a few hundred" having to stand.

+Local residents waved flags and watched from the roadside as the processional accompanied Johnson's remains from the church to Hollywood Memorial Gardens for burial.

+The American flag draped over Johnson's casket was folded and given to his widow, Myeshia, and two other flags were presented to the couple's daughter and son.

+Johnson was honored at a public wake and memorial service Friday at the Cooper City church, WSVN reported.

-Also killed in the ambush were Staff Sgt.
+Also killed in the October 4 ambush in Niger were Staff Sgt.
 Bryan Black, Staff Sgt.
 Dustin Wright and Staff Sgt.
 Jeremiah Johnson, along with five Nigerien soldiers.

 A father and a 'Wheelie King'

-Johnson, 25, was raised by his aunt and her husband in South Florida after Johnson's mother died in 1999, according to his obituary.
-Growing up, he enjoyed playing football and met his future wife, Myeshia Manual, who now is pregnant with Johnson's third child.
+Johnson, 25, was raised by his aunt and her husband in South Florida after Johnson's mother died in 1999, according to his obituary on a funeral home website.
+Growing up, he enjoyed playing football and met his future wife, who now is pregnant with their third child.

-Before joining the Army in 2014, Johnson worked in the produce department at Wal-Mart, where he became known as "Wheelie King" because he commuted to work on a bicycle with no front wheel, his obituary said.
+Before joining the Army in 2014, Johnson was an employee in the produce department at Walmart, where he became known as "Wheelie King" because he commuted to work on a bicycle with no front wheel, the obituary said.

-As relatives and friends gathered Saturday to celebrate Johnson's life, the circumstances of his death, on October 4, remained foggy.
+As relatives and friends gathered Saturday to celebrate his life, the circumstances of his death remained murky.
 US officials were still investigating how the sergeant, whose body was found a mile from the ambush site, got separated from his team.
-A search-and-rescue operation by US, French and Nigerian troops recovered his remains 48 hours later.
+A search-and-rescue operation by US, French and Nigerian troops recovered his remains 48 hours after the attack by ISIS fighters.

 A phone call and a controversy

-Johnson's death also has become the focus of a feud between President Donald Trump and Rep. Frederica Wilson, a Florida Democrat.
+Johnson's death has become the focus of a feud between Trump and US Rep. Frederica Wilson, a Florida Democrat, who spoke at Johnson's funeral.

-Wilson on Tuesday claimed Trump was disrespectful during a call he made to Johnson's grieving widow, saying of the woman's late husband, "He knew what he signed up for, but I guess it still hurt."
+Wilson on Tuesday said Trump had been disrespectful during a phone call he made to Johnson's widow, telling her that her late husband "knew what he signed up for, but I guess it still hurt."
+Wilson has said she overhead the call on speakerphone.

-Trump has denied Wilson's claim, but a family member who also was present at the time of the call confirmed to CNN on Wednesday that Wilson's account was "very accurate."
+Trump accused Wilson of fabricating her account, but a family member who also was present at the time of the call confirmed to CNN on Wednesday that Wilson's recollection of the conversation was "very accurate."

-White House chief of staff John Kelly, a Gold Star father himself, indicated on Thursday that he advised Trump to offer those words.
+White House Chief of Staff John Kelly, a Gold Star father himself, indicated Thursday that he advised Trump to offer those words.
 He said he was incensed that Wilson revealed details of what he deemed to be a "sacred" conversation.

 Trump continued the quarrel Saturday morning on Twitter, calling Wilson "wacky."